Automattic/Genericons/README.txt

 This will output a comment icon before every element with the class "my-icon".
 The "content: '\f101';" part of this CSS is easily copied from the helper tool at http://genericons.com/

+You can also use the bundled example.css if you'd rather insert the icons using HTML tags.

 _  _ ____ ___ ____ ____
 |\ | |  |  |  |___ [__